 Or just go for a Paula’s Choice antioxidant serum that already has 10+ antioxidants.
 Your choice.

 My point is: listen to your skin, not to marketing hype.
-Bring it extra products when your skin needs it, not when the same skincare product pops up all over your Instagram feed (if that’s what’s happening, the brand’s paying for the advertisiment).
+Bring in extra products when your skin needs them, not when the same skincare product pops up all over your Instagram feed (if that’s what’s happening, the brand’s paying for those mentions).

 Having said that, there IS a limit to the amounts of products you can use.
 But, this limit is not set at a specific number.
 It’s not like you can use 10 products without problems, but when you add the 11th, all hell breaks loose.

 You can use 5 products and have all hell break loose if they all have rich textures.
-Rich textures are very moisturizing, but, they can also clog pores and create a barrier that prevents anything you apply next from penetrating into the skin.
-That’s why, as a rule, you apply heavily-textured products last and lightly-textured products first.
+Rich textures are very moisturizing, but, they can also clog pores.

 Until then, you can use as many products as you feel your skin needs.

-By harsh accounts I mean retinoids and exfoliants.
+Let’s be clear: by harsh actives I mean retinoids and exfoliants.

 Gone are the days when you were scrubbing your face with apricot kernels.
 Now, acids are having a moment.
 You’ve heard that glycolic acid boosts collagen, salicylic unclog pores and lactic hydrates and thought, “why not use them all and get ALL the benefits?”